 With a regional population approaching 18 million and growing and with tens of thousands of acres of open space vanishing each year, Chesapeake Conservancy strives to restore the health of the Bay and its rivers by preserving working farms and forests and protecting the region’s rich history and character, ensuring a brighter future for the Bay for generations to come.

-Dunn leads the Conservancy’s efforts to increase public access for everyone and strengthen the connection between people and the Chesapeake Bay watershed as way to promote a greater appreciation for the need to conserve the landscapes and special places that sustain the Chesapeake’s unique natural and cultural resources.
+Dunn leads the Conservancy’s efforts to increase public access for everyone and strengthen the connection between people and the Chesapeake Bay watershed as a way to promote a greater appreciation for the need to conserve the landscapes and special places that sustain the Chesapeake’s unique natural and cultural resources.
 Under Dunn’s leadership, the Conservancy has focused on using technology to practice precision conservation and building successful partnerships with federal, state and local agencies, private foundations, and corporations to advance conservation.

 Prior to joining the Conservancy, Dunn spearheaded government relations and project management in the Chesapeake region for The Conservation Fund.
 His work helped establish protection for National Parks, National Wildlife Refuges and National Trails, including the Captain John Smith Chesapeake National Historic Trail.
 Dunn has also worked on Capitol Hill and in conservation science.